dancer1325/ethereum-org-website/public/content/developers/docs/nodes-and-clients/index.md

       * the latest database

 * consensus client
-  * or Beacon Node or CL client or Eth2 client
+  * 👀or Beacon Node or CL client or Eth2 client 👀
   * 👀implements the proof-of-stake consensus algorithm👀
     * -> network can achieve agreement -- based on -- validated data -- from the -- execution client